aghie/LyS-FASTPARSE/README.md

 # LyS-FASTPARSE at CoNLL2017 shared task on end-to-end dependency parsing

-## A parser for fully non-projective dependency parser based on the BIST-parsers
+## A BIST-parser for non-projective transition-based dependency parsing

 A BI-LSTM implementation of a transition-based Covington's algorithm with dynamic oracle for unrestricted dependency parsing.